 - According to the commission, the curriculum of primary education should be the same for the entire nation, and according to the commission, special importance should be given to the study of the mother tongue and environment of primary education.

-- For secondary education, there should be a core curriculum in the entire nation and vocational education should be included as per the needs of the society.
+- For secondary education, there should be a core curriculum in the entire nation and vocational education should be included as per the needs of society.

 The commission has divided the syllabus into four bases –